goldydrop/Pin-Sniper_Firefox/README.md

 ### 🛠️ How to Install in Firefox (Developer Mode)

-Since this extension is custom-built and not on the public Firefox Add-ons store, you will need to load it manually:
+Since this extension is custom-built and not on the public Firefox Add-ons store yet, you will need to load it manually:

 1. **Download the Extension** > Click the green **Code** button at the top of this page and select **Download ZIP**.
 Extract the folder to your computer.